 The membership fees are used to lease properties or to purchase them.
 Members receive personalized service and a wide variety of available destinations.
 However, destination club members have no ownership in the properties and receive a partial refund or no refund of their membership fee when they resign their membership.
 Exclusive Resorts and Inspirato are leading destination clubs.

 Private equity real estate funds raise capital from investors to buy luxury vacation homes in diverse locations on their behalf.
-The investors receive a pro rata ownership interest in the fund properties and have access to them for personal vacations.
+The investors receive a pro-rata ownership interest in the fund properties and have access to them for personal vacations.
 Investors pay annual fees to cover operations and maintenance cost.

 Equity Residences and Equity Estates are two of the leading private equity funds specializing in vacation home portfolios.
 Equity Residences makes portfolio homes available to the public for rental and uses the income to offset expenses, which reduces or eliminates annual fees for investors.

-A hurdle to evaluating private equity funds that acquire luxury vacation real estate is lack of information on the funds as an investment category.
-Sherpa Report and Luxury Fractional Guide are two best resources for providing the information on luxury real estate private equity funds.
+A hurdle to evaluating private equity funds that acquire luxury vacation real estate is a lack of information on the funds as an investment category.
+Sherpa Report and Luxury Fractional Guide are the two best resources for providing information on luxury real estate private equity funds.
 But, adding to the confusion, the former describes Equity Residences as an “equity destination club” and the latter files it under “luxury clubs with equity.”

 Other Internet sources conflate timeshares (which have low asset-to-price ratios and do not produce any investment returns) with private equity funds (in which investors are owners of the underlying real estate assets).